 And, when its life cycle is complete, Western Red Cedar building materials can be recycled and are 100% biodegradable.

-In North America, there are many examples of historic buildings that Western Red Cedar has performed beautifully for hundreds of years and there are also many new buildings that have used reclaimed Western Red Cedar from old buildings.
+In North America, there are many examples of historic buildings that Western Red Cedar has performed beautifully for hundreds of years and there are also many new buildings that have used reclaimed or repurposed Western Red Cedar lumber.
 Additionally, when Western Red Cedar trees are harvested, those trees are promptly replanted.
 For every three trees harvested, eight are planted in British Columbia.
 While other products increase greenhouse gases, these new cedar trees actually improve the environment; more trees mean more oxygen.

-So, when selecting building materials to use in your next project, be sure to choose Western Red Cedar.
+So, when selecting building materials to use in your next project, be sure to consider a natural wood choice; Western Red Cedar.

 We Ship Nationwide!